The NHS App

 eConsult allows you to tell your story your way, explores your symptoms in depth with you and directs you to the most appropriate advice.
 The form is confidential.
-Click on the image above or here and follow the instructions.

-NB: this should not be used for urgent problems
+Note: this should not be used for urgent problems

 Save time - you might be able to get what you want without an appointment

 How to book an appointment if you have an Online Account and How to set up an online account without visiting the surgery

 Your TPP SystmOnline password can be used for the new TPP Airmid UK mobile device App.
-See the Airmid UK section on this page for information about how to upgrade.

 Online Booking TIPS